Planning For Your Eloqua SFDC Integration App Migration

-The new SFDC Integration App offers several improvements over the current native integration.
+The new SFDC Integration App offers several improvements over the now unsupported native integration.
 For complete details of the announcement, please refer to the product notice.
 Here are some of the key benefits of using the new app:

 - Uses the Program Canvas, a much faster way to process information

 - The interface is similar to the Campaign Canvas, making it easier to set up and maintain